Services

 • Impaired academic performance

-• Digestive disturbances such as gas, upset stomach, acid reflux, etc.
+• Digestive disturbances such as gas or bloating, acid reflux, etc.

 • Heart problems